 5. Be A Driving Force Within the Workplace

-As a leader, you must have drive and commitment to the end goal.
+As a leader, you must drive and commit to the end goal.
 Extend this approach to gain the best from employees as well as from yourself.
 When you focus on this element, you streamline work processes, making life efficient, organized, and effective.

 Create strategies that empower others to make executive decisions and consider the health of those within the organization too.
 This approach builds loyalty and respect.
 It also makes life easier in the workplace.